evilbitmap/c-sharp/Conneciton-status(WPF)/README.md

 ## Openning settings
 By pressing "F8" + "Right SHIFT" you can show or hide the settings .
 ## Closing the program
 By pressing "F8" + "Left SHIFT" you can close the program.
-(WIP, shown above)